wunderio/WunderTools/docs/testing.md

     `java -jar selenium-server-standalone-x.xx.x.jar &`

   note the version you downloaded and adjust accordingly
+3. Get also the [chromedriver] (https://sites.google.com/a/chromium.org/chromedriver/downloads) and launch it.
+Remember to always get it updated when you update your chrome browser!
-3. Install requirements with composer
+4. Install requirements with composer

     `composer install`

-4. Run tests
+5. Run tests

     `bin/behat --maybe-needs --some-flags=here`